BUSINESS PAPER

 In order to continue to support the growth of Hornsby Connect, it is appropriate that Council explore options to vary the tenancy arrangements of Hornsby Connect in the Hornsby Youth and Family Centre or another suitable facility to allow greater operational control and access to the facility whilst still maintaining general community access to the facility when not in use by Hornsby Connect.

+THAT: 1.
+Council note the work being undertaken by Hornsby Connect in providing support to vulnerable members of our community.
 2. Council explore options to vary the tenancy arrangements of Hornsby Connect in the Hornsby Youth and Family Centre or another suitable facility to allow greater operational control and access to the facility whilst still maintaining general community access to the facility when not in use by Hornsby Connect.
+3. A further report be presented to Council outlining the results of investigations into future tenancy options for Hornsby Connect. |

 The Honourable Cr PHILIP RUDDOCK